How to Avoid Costly Lawsuits from Unexpected NuGet License Agreements

 Attempting to download a NuGet package with a blocked license will be impossible, and ProGet will alert the user that the action is blocked due to license filtering rules.

-An automatic system can also flag NuGet packages without a clear license expression, be it a missing SPDX identifier or unrecognized URL.
+An automatic system can also flag NuGet packages without a clear license expression, be it a missing SPDX identifier or an unrecognized URL.

 When detecting an unknown license, ProGet will display a warning and prompt a user to create a new license type.

-An automatic system configured by a team lead, with approval by an authorized person will greatly cut down on time spent manually shifting through NuGet package licenses.
+An automatic system configured by a team lead, with approval by an authorized person, will greatly cut down on time spent manually shifting through NuGet package licenses.

 Subtle Changes for the Better